wireservice/agate-stats/docs/index.rst

     outliers = table.stdev_outliers('price')

-See the API section of the docs for a complete list of added methods.
+In addition to Table methods agatestats also includes a variety of additional aggregations and computations.
+See the API section of the docs for a complete list of all the added features.

 ===
 API